A Functional Model for Structure Learning and Parameter Estimation in Continuous Time Bayesian Network: An Application in Identifying Patterns of Multiple Chronic Conditions: Relevant Literature

 Nodelman et al. \cite{nodelman2002learning} derived a Bayesian scoring function to learn the structure of a CTBN model from fully observed data.
-However, in real-life we often obtain partially observable data.
-Thus later they provided an extension to learn the structure of CTBN from partially observable data based on structural EM algorithm \cite{nodelman2012expectation2}.
-Codecasa et al. \cite{codecasa2013conditional} extended the CTBN structure learning model presented by Nodelman et al \cite{nodelman2002learning} to CTBN classifiers by constraining the class nodes (not dependent on time).
-Their model combines conditional log-likelihood scoring with Bayesian parameter learning which outperformed the previous log-likelihood scoring function.
-Yang et al. \cite{yang2016learning} developed a non-parametric approach to learn CTBN structure in relational domain (where we may have varying number of objects and relations among them).
-Although, CTBN provides a compact representation over traditional CTMPs, for a large or highly inter-dependent system, the complexity in learning CTBN model grows exponentially with respect to a nodes parents.
-In the worst case, a node may depend on all other nodes in the network, resulting in a complexity that is equivalent to the original CTMP.
-Perreault et al. \cite{perreault2019compact} imposed additional structures on the model to reduce these complexity in learning the CTBN models.
+However, in real life, we often obtain partially observable data.
+Thus later, they provided an extension to learn the structure of {a} CTBN from partially observable data based on the structural EM algorithm \cite{nodelman2012expectation2}.
+Codecasa et al. \cite{codecasa2013conditional} extended the CTBN structure learning model presented by Nodelman et al \cite{nodelman2002learning} to {a} CTBN classifiers by constraining the class nodes (not dependent on time).
+Their model combines conditional log-likelihood scoring with Bayesian parameter learning, which outperformed the previous log-likelihood scoring function.
+Yang et al. \cite{yang2016learning} developed a non-parametric approach to learn {a} CTBN structure in relational domains, with varying numbers of objects and {the} relations among them.

+Although a CTBN provides a compact representation over traditional CTMP, for a large or highly inter-dependent system, the complexity {of} learning a CTBN model grows exponentially with respect to a node's parents.
+In the worst case, a node may depend on all other nodes in the network, resulting in a complexity equivalent to the original CTMP.

+Perreault et al. \cite{perreault2019compact} imposed additional structures on the model to reduce the complexity in learning the CTBN models.
+Cao \cite{cao_2011} modeled a logical OR gate utilizing the CTBN nodes with deterministic transitions.
+Logan et al. \cite{logan_2016} extended the Noisy-OR for CTBNs to reduce the required parameters.
+In this paper, to reduce the number of parameters to estimate, we assume the conditional effects of the parent’s nodes are multiplicative, which is on a par with the Noisy-OR \cite{pearl_1988_reasoning, Onisko_2001} and the CT-NOR \cite{simma_2008}.
+The Noisy-OR model assumes the independence of the effects of parent nodes to reduce the model complexity.
+Natural parameterization of the NOR model is equivalent to the CT-NOR model in the limit, given the bin width approaches zero.